xantari/PinCab.Configurator/readme.md

 	a.
 Option to set Default
 	b.
 Option to update all previously run ROM's DMD positions
 22. All functions of SetDMD + more options (Utilities>>PinMAME ROM Browser)
+	a.
+You can preview the ROM settings in either DMDExt or VPinMame's native renderer

 # Instructions